damoreluc/ESP32_WIFI_05_Async_MQTT_base/README.md

 ## Folder `\APPLICATION`

-The `\APPLICATION` folder The folder is designed to better organize your project code.<br>Enter here the auxiliary functions specific to the application under development, for example the callbacks to turn on and off the LEDs depending on the content of the payload.
+The `\APPLICATION` folder is designed to better organize your project code.<br>Enter here the auxiliary functions specific to the application under development, for example the callbacks to turn on and off the LEDs depending on the content of the payload.

 ---